billy-le/billyle.dev/src/content/posts/self-hosting-your-website-with-coolify-v4-a-step-by-step-guide.md

 Now all we need to do is some configuration between Cloudflare and Coolify.
 We need to point our domain in Cloudflare to our Hetzner server and Coolify will serve our applications.

-It took me a long time to figure this out so there might be some trial and errors on your part but I hope these next set of instructions just works for you.
+It took me a long time to figure this out so there might be some trial and error on your part, but I hope these next set of instructions just works for you.

 ### Enforce Strict SSL/TSL Mode